 Once you feel you’re ready, then you’ll begin writing your book.
 If this is your goal, the best advice I can give you is to write the first draft for yourself.
 Write openly about all that comes up, as if you were expressing these thoughts in your journal.
 Don’t worry about the fears we tackled earlier, and check your ego at the door with the ‘Do Not Disturb’ sign!
 You can always decide later what will stay and what to edit out.
 But I promise, when you can silence the ego and write from the heart, that’s when your best writing will emerge and you’ll find your voice.
 And you may just find some healing in the process as well.

-If you are ready to honoring your calling to write, then I'd like to invite you to check out my course, Write from the Heart - Book Writing Intensive.
+If you are ready to honoring your calling to write, then I'd like to invite you to check out my course, Jumpstart Your Book-Writing Journey.
 This is a self-study program designed to walk you step-by-step through each phase of the book-writing process, from idea to publication!
 Learn more HERE.